Pacane/blog_draft/0-introduction-tdd.md

 ### Classic TDD
 This approach was first popularized by Kent Beck.
 The idea behind this kind of TDD is to test an algorithm multiple times by using different inputs and validating the outputs.
 Typically, this leads to having tests on a class and hiding what's happening behind, hiding the direct dependencies of the class under test.

-For example, if a class' outputs are only dictated by its inputs, then a classic TDD is easy to write. (i.e. To test a sorting algorithm, you just have to give multiple inputs and have the corresponding expected outputs to verify it).
+For example, if [a class' outputs are only dictated by its inputs](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science%29), then a classic TDD test is easy to write. (i.e. To test a sorting algorithm, you just have to give multiple inputs and have the corresponding expected outputs to verify it).

 Unfortunately, not all situations are like that.
 Take for example an application that fetches data from an external source like a web API.
 In that case, the test doesn't only consist in checking outputs based on specific inputs.
 The actual output of the class will depend on its environment.

 ### Mockist TDD
 Also called London School TDD, this approach was popularized by [Steve Freeman and Nat Pryce](http://www.growing-object-oriented-software.com/), and is focused on verifying interactions of a class within its ecosystem.
 It is also a good tool to drive the design of an application.

 One of the strengths of Mockist TDD is that it helps organizing the layers and the dependencies of an application.
 For example, a lot of tests written using this kind of TDD will consist in checking that a class delegates an action the correct collaborator with the correct values.
+Other tests might consist in verifying that the tested class reacts correctly to its collaborators' responses.

 This kind of test helps verifying the communication doesn't bypass layers of the application.
 It also helps ensuring that the [Tell don't ask principle](http://programmers.stackexchange.com/a/157527) is respected.